2018 SUMMER RESEARCH LABORATORY PROGRAMS

 At the workshop, researchers will have an opportunity to share work in progress, build networks, pinpoint potential partners for collaboration in the region, and gain knowledge of available data (state statistics and surveys) and legislation on migration related issues.
 Ethical and reporting issues related to migration research, generally and in Eurasia specifically, will serve as a core topical focus.

-Associate for Women in Slavic Studies (AWSS) Workshop on Gender and Women in Russia’s Great War and Revolution, 1914-1922
+Association for Women in Slavic Studies (AWSS) Workshop on Gender and Women in Russia’s Great War and Revolution, 1914-1922

 Topic: Women and gender in Russia from the outbreak of World War I to the end of the Russian Civil War